-If you are a casual Christian with little interest in a life-changing relationship with God, then this particular blog will not interest you.
+If you’re a casual Christian with no interest in a life-changing relationship with God, this article isn’t for you.

-Maybe that background will help you understand my perspective on this topic.
-And that is the invitation and subsequent need for an altar service filled with prayer, praise, and worship.
+My background is the filter for my perspective on this topic.
+I’m talking about the invitation and subsequent need for an altar service filled with prayer, praise, and worship.

 I firmly believe in the power of group prayer.
-The church family that prays together with regularity has an excellent opportunity to maintain congregational health and stay on task with the Great Commission.
+The church family that prays together with regularity has an excellent opportunity to maintain congregational health.
+As well, this church is more likely to stay on task with their vision for Great Commission fulfillment.

 The subject of altar service protocol is not often addressed.
 In the decades past, it was an assumed tradition of our holiness-Pentecostal Church culture.